 Buyer will identify a project team to be trained by Seller during the design, construction, commissioning, and testing of the Project.
+Seller shall provide the required training to 10-15 persons and through a 40-hour course.

 Seller shall provide for Buyer's operation and maintenance staff a training program that includes training for all components and systems of the Project, including use of all related equipment and software.
 The training program shall include a training plan, training materials, and presentation schedule designed to ensure a successful training program.
 The training program shall consist of on-the-job training during different stages of the Project and shall be supplemented by classroom instruction and computer-assisted training.